benmellin/FeedForward-NN-Projects/README.md

 ### Heart_disease_pred
 - The goal of this project is to create a neural network to predict if a patient has heart disease, based on some clinical features.
-- Here is a link to the dataset: https://archive.ics.uci.edu/dataset/45/heart+disease
+- [Here is a link to the dataset] (https://archive.ics.uci.edu/dataset/45/heart+disease)
 - I use the pytorch library for the implementation of this project.
 - My NN performs with around 80% accuracy after training on the dev and test sets.
 - I believe that accuracy could be higher if I simplified some of the metaparamaters of this network (remove node dropout and L2 regularization),